AI predicts customer volume to prepare ingredients

 Advanced AI forecasting draws on a wide variety of data.
 It combines basic sales history with external drivers like weather, special events, and promotions.
 As IBM explains, AI models can use data from IoT (Internet of Things) devices, economic indicators, weather forecasts, and social media sentiment to reveal demand patterns.

-• Historical sales: Year-over-year POS data by daypart, enabling baseline demand curves.
+• Historical sales: Year-over-year POS data by daypart, enabling baseline demand curves

-• Calendar factors: Day of week, holidays, and local event schedules (concerts, sports games, festivals) that affect foot traffic.
+• Calendar factors: Day of week, holidays, and local event schedules (concerts, sports games, festivals) that affect foot traffic

-• Weather conditions: Temperature and precipitation forecasts (rainy Tuesday evenings might boost soup orders).
+• Weather conditions: Temperature and precipitation forecasts (rainy Tuesday evenings might boost soup orders)

-• Promotions and trends: Special menu promos or viral food trends on social media.
+• Promotions and trends: Special menu promos or viral food trends on social media

-For example, a 2025 study of a university cafeteria found that an XGBoost model (a type of ensemble algorithm) achieved very high accuracy in predicting daily customer counts by combining features such as prior-day traffic, holidays, and weather data.
-Over time, these models can adapt and improve continuously as more data becomes available.
+Research Insight: A 2025 study of a university cafeteria found that an XGBoost model achieved very high accuracy in predicting daily customer counts by combining features such as prior-day traffic, holidays, and weather data.

 The AI Forecasting Data Engine